Strong light-matter interaction effects on molecular ensembles

-Given the complexity of polaritonic systems with states delocalized over length scales of the order of the optical wavelength, much of what is known about collective strong coupling relies on quantum mechanical simulations of effective models \cite{tavis_exact_1968, tavis_approximate_1969} where the cavity is modeled as a single bosonic mode and the molecular system has permutational symmetry, i.e., it consists of ab ensemble of identical $N_M$ two-level systems with equal transition energies, dipole moments and center of mass positions \cite{pino2015,ribeiro2018d,herrera2020}.
+Given the complexity of polaritonic systems with states delocalized over length scales of the order of the optical wavelength, much of what is known about collective strong coupling relies on quantum mechanical simulations of effective models \cite{tavis_exact_1968, tavis_approximate_1969} where the cavity is modeled as a single bosonic mode and the molecular system has permutational symmetry, i.e., it consists of an ensemble of identical $N_M \gg 1$ two-level systems with equal transition energy and dipole moment \cite{pino2015,ribeiro2018d,herrera2020}.
 In these models, hybrid light-matter excitations (lower and upper polaritons, LP and UP, respectively) extending over the entire system emerge from the interaction of the homogeneous cavity field with the molecular bright mode corresponding to the totally symmetric combination of molecular states where a single molecule is excited.
 The other $N_M -1$ molecular modes are degenerate and correspond to the dark reservoir discussed above.
-Permutationally invariant models deviating from this Tavis-Cummings (TC) picture due to exciton-phonon coupling \cite{cwik2014, wu2016, herrera2016}), and addition of local molecular baths attached \cite{pino2015} have also been investigated.
+Permutationally invariant models deviating from this Tavis-Cummings (TC) picture via introduction of exciton-phonon interactions \cite{cwik2014, pino2015, wu2016, herrera2016} have also been thoroughly investigated.